 Many people would see education as crucial to tackling poverty in the longer term, because of its pervasive influence on later life chances, employability, earnings, social mobility, and civic participation.
-The term 'human capital' (G. S. Becker, 1964 / 1993) has gained currency as a way of capturing the role of education in building capabilities which act like key assets for individuals and societies, a concept reinforced by empirical evidence of the links between education and lifetime earnings for individuals and between education and economic growth for countries.
+The term 'human capital' (G. S. Becker, 1964 / 1993) has gained currency as a way of capturing the role of education in building capabilities which act like key assets for individuals and societies, a concept reinforced by empirical evidence of the links between education and lifetime earnings for individuals and between education and lifetime earnings for individuals and between education and societies.
 This has then spawned parallel concepts such as 'cultural capital' (Bourdieu, 1984) and 'social capital' (Coleman, 1988;